proplot-dev/proplot/docs/quick-overview.rst

 ProPlot includes integration with `xarray`, `pandas`, `cartopy`, and `~mpl_toolkits.basemap`:

 * Axis labels, tick labels, titles, colorbar labels, and legend labels are automatically applied when you pass an `xarray.DataArray`, `pandas.DataFrame`, or `pandas.Series` object to any plotting command.
 This works just like the native `xarray.DataArray.plot` and `pandas.DataFrame.plot` methods.
-* The `~proplot.projs.Proj` function lets you make arbitrary grids of map projections by passing a `proj` name to `~proplot.subplots.Figure.add_subplot` or `~proplot.subplots.Figure.subplots`.
-The resulting axes are instances of `~proplot.axes.ProjAxes` with `~proplot.axes.ProjAxes.format` that can be used to add geographic features and custom meridian and parallel gridlines.
+* The `~proplot.projs.Proj` function lets you make arbitrary grids of map projections.
+It is used to interpret the `proj` keyword arg passed to `~proplot.subplots.Figure.subplots`.
+The resulting axes are instances of `~proplot.axes.ProjAxes` with `~proplot.axes.ProjAxes.format` methods that can be used to add geographic features and custom meridian and parallel gridlines.

 Additional tools
 ================